Streamlined Housing Development (Senate Bill 9)

 - Apply for a Parcel Map for a Lot Split with San Francisco Public Works.

-- Apply for a building permit for the construction of the dwelling units to the Department of Building Inspection
+- Apply for a building permit for the construction of the dwelling units to the Department of Building Inspection.
+We encourage electronic plan review (EPR) building permit submittals.

 - Director Bulletin No. 8